 Okay, here’s what you do:

 - Turn your computer off.
-Then, turn it back on and press the BIOS enter key during the boot process.
-This varies between hardware types, but is generally F1, F2, F12, Esc, or Del; Windows users can hold Shift while selecting Restart to enter the Advanced Boot Menu.
+Then, turn it back on and press the BIOS entry key during the boot process.
+This varies between hardware types , but is generally F1, F2, F12, Esc, or Del; Windows users can hold Shift while selecting Restart to enter the Advanced Boot Menu.
 Then select Troubleshoot > Advanced Options: UEFI Firmware Settings.

-- Find the Secure Boot.
+- Find the Secure Boot option.
 If possible, set it to Disabled.
-The Secure Boot option is usually found in the Security tab, Boot tab, or Authentication tab.
+It is usually found in the Security tab, Boot tab, or Authentication tab.

 - Save and Exit.
 Your system will reboot.

 You have successfully disabled Secure Boot.
 Feel free you grab your nearest previously unbootable USB drive and finally explore the operating system.
-Kali Linux and TAILS are a great places to start.
+Our list of the best Linux distributions is a great place to start !

 How to Re-Enable Secure Boot